MaxStalker/flutter-mini-flow/lib/fcl/spec.md

 Following document will track implemented and missing methods and functionality, which need to be supported by SDK:

+Basic approach - SDK is Discoverable, FCL - Invented.
+All available methods inside SDK and FCL is focusing on "current user" concept.

 ## Implemented
 [x] getAccount
 [x] getAccountBalance